Alessandro History, Family Crest & Coats of Arms

 Spelling variations of this family name include: Di Sandro, Sandra, Sandras, Sandre, Sandrolini, Sandron, Sandrone, Alessandro, Alessandra, Lassandro, Lassandra, Assandro and many more.

-Another 53 words (4 lines of text) are included under the topic Early Alessandro Notables in all our PDF Extended History products and printed products wherever possible.
+Another 47 words (3 lines of text) are included under the topic Early Alessandro Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were:

 Alessandro Settlers in United States in the 20th Century

 - Alicandro Alessandro, who arrived in New York, NY in 1904